Previous Page Next Page

 The intake specialist completes an intake when a reporter alleges that a client became pregnant or contracted a sexually transmitted infection (STI) while a resident at any of the following facilities:

-The assessment depends on how the pregnancy occurred or how the STI was contracted, as described in the table below.
+The assessment depends on how the pregnancy occurred or how the client contracted the STI, as described in the table below.

 as follows: